briancaffey/briancaffey.github.io/content/2023/08/27/python-vue-chinese-llama-2-and-the-three-body-problem.md

 This articles brings together several of my interest, both old and new:

-- The Chinese Sci-Fi book series 'Three-Body Problem'
+- The Sci-Fi book series 'Three-Body Problem' by Liu Cixun
 - Chinese language
 - NLP techniques
 - AI